-1. Unless otherwise reserved for this Committee or Full Council by law or the Constitution, this Committee hereby delegates all Fund matters to the Executive Director Resources (Section 151 Officer).
-As appropriate the Executive Director Resources (Section 151 Officer) will delegate aspects of the role to other officers of the Council including the Head of Pensions and Treasury, and to professional advisors within the scope of the Regulations.
+Unless otherwise reserved for this Committee or Full Council by law or the Constitution, this Committee hereby delegates all Fund matters to the Director of Finance Investment and Risk and Section 151 Officer.
+As appropriate the Director of Finance Investment and Risk and Section 151 Officer will delegate aspects of the role to other officers of the Council including the Head of Pensions and Treasury, and to professional advisors within the scope of the Regulations.